 - 10am to 8pm

-The place for decorated eggs thanks to the traditional central stall with its crates of painted eggshells.
-Cosy location all along one side of the ancient Schottenkirche church.
-Also normally has an organic farmers’ market attached.
+Your place for decorated eggs thanks to the traditional central stall with its crates of painted eggshells.
+Often has an organic farmers’ market attached.

-The Freyung market is very close to the Am Hof equivalent, so you can wander along to the latter after dark if you want an Easter-flavoured snack later in the evening.
+The Freyung market is close to the Am Hof equivalent, so you can wander along to the latter after dark if you want an Easter-flavoured snack even later in the evening.

 Palais Niederösterreich

-- Hours are TBA for the next edition of this two-day special market, but normally something like 10am to 9pm.
+- Hours are TBA for any future edition of this two-day special market (if it repeats in the future), but normally something like 10am to 9pm.

 Musical entertainment usually continues through both days at regular intervals, featuring brass bands, singers, and other musicians from the province of Lower Austria.
 Great for regional products (and produce).